 The identification procedure is applied to both sets of available measurements performing two independent estimation procedures, for the different disturbances and under different loading conditions.
-The power system of Crete was modeled in EUROSTAG.
-The estimation method was implemented using the C programming language.

-Static network data and pre-disturbance operating conditions were provided by the electric utility, along with any available generator dynamic data.
-These data allowed a three-winding representation of the synchronous generators [21].
-A standard IEEE Type 1 voltage regulator-exciter model was used for all units [21].
-The three parameter governor-turbine model shown in Fig. 4 was used.
-The power input of the model represents a reference command signal provided by a secondary control scheme as a power setpoint for the unit.
-This input was used only for units operating at constant setpoint power, and was set to zero for units operating on primary load-frequency control.
-Since the phenomena of interest were related only to the primary response of the units no secondary control scheme was taken into consideration, as can also be concluded from the measurement duration.
+The power system of Crete was modeled in the EUROSTAG dynamic simulation program.
+Static network data and pre-disturbance operating conditions were provided by electric utility, along with any available generator dynamic data.
+These data allowed a three-winding representation of the synchronous generators [20].
+A standard IEEE Type 1 voltage regulator-exciter model was used for all units [20].
+The three parameter governor-turbine model shown in Fig. 2 was used.
+Governor limits were set based on the utility provided values of minimum and maximum power output for each unit.
+The parameters to be identified were constrained as follows: